The Patriot's Primer on American Liberty (Full Copyright Text)

 Some said President Reagan won broad support because he was a great communicator, but he corrected that in his Farewell Address: “I wasn’t a great communicator, but I communicated great things, and they didn’t spring full bloom from my brow, they came from the heart of a great nation — from our experience, our wisdom, and our belief in principles that have guided us for two centuries.”

-But our Legacy of Liberty is at risk today because so many Americans are wholly unable to articulate the difference between Rule of Law and rule of men, Liberty versus statism.
-The consequence of such perilous ignorance is the acceleration of corrupt “progressive” (Read: “regressive”) ideology, whose agenda is, according to the Democrat Party’s 2009-2017 standard-bearer, “fundamentally transforming the United States of America” by subjugating inherent rights to the state.
+But our Legacy of Liberty is at risk today because so many Americans are wholly unable to articulate the difference between rule of men and rule of men, Liberty versus statism.
+The consequence of such civic ignorance is the acceleration of corrupt “progressive” (Read: “regressive”) ideology, whose agenda is, according to the Democrat Party’s 2009-2017 standard-bearer, “fundamentally transforming the United States of America” by subjugating inherent rights to the state.

 Thomas Jefferson warned in successive letters: “I place economy among the first and most important virtues and public debt as the greatest dangers to be feared. … To preserve independence … we must not let our rulers load us with perpetual debt. … When all government … shall be drawn to Washington as the center of all power, it will render powerless the checks provided of one government on another. … Were we directed from Washington when to sow, and when to reap, we should soon want bread. … The fore horse of this frightful team is public debt.
 Taxation follow that, and in its turn wretchedness and oppression.”